TomDDG/ZXPicoIF2ROM/README.md

 ## Usage

 Usage is very simple.
 On every cold boot the Spectrum will default to the first ROM in the `roms[]` array which is basically the ROMs in the `roms.h` header file.
 To change the ROM you simply press and hold (firmware v0.3+) the user button for >1second.
 Upon release the new ROM will boot.
 If you want to simply reset the Spectrum just press the user button and do not hold down.
+As of v0.4 there is also now a display which tells you which ROM is being loaded.
+Also if you hold down the user button it will cycle through the ROMs.

-To add more ROMs or change the ones provided here simply add them to the header file, change the `roms[]` arrray and make sure the `MAXROMS` define is set to the correct number of ROMs available.
+To add more ROMs or change the ones provided here simply add them to the header file, change the `roms[]` arrray, add the display name to the `romname[]` array and make sure the `MAXROMS` define is set to the correct number of ROMs available.

 If you would like to try out different ROMs there are a lot on Paul Farrow's website http://www.fruitcake.plus.com/Sinclair/Interface2/Cartridges/Interface2_RC_Cartridges.htm